 On February 7, 2023, PG&E issued its MTR RFO - Phase 3 to solicit offers to fulfill its MTR procurement requirements.
-The agreement for the Pastoria Power Bank Project (80 MW) is a result of this RFO.
-Prior to this submittal, PG&E submitted nine agreements from the MTR RFO - Phase 3 in advice letters 7177-E, 7299-E, 7356-E, and 7420-E.
+The agreements for the Marici Project (400 MW) and San Gabriel Project (100 MW) are a result of this RFO.
+Prior to this submittal, PG&E submitted seven agreements from the MTR RFO - Phase 3 in advice letters 7177-E, 7299-E, and 7356-E.

 Under the MTR RFO - Phase 3 solicitation, PG&E sought offers for zero-emitting, firm zero-emitting, long duration storage, and any other type of non-fossil-fueled resources.
-Participants were required to demonstrate site control, evidence that the project was on track to receive Full Capacity Deliverability Status (FCDS), and that the project was incremental to the 2019-2020 IRP RESOLVE/SERVM baseline used in the need determination.8
+Participants were required to demonstrate site control, evidence that the project was on track to receive Full Capacity Deliverability Status (FCDS), and that the project was incremental to the 2019-2020 IRP RESOLVE/SERVM baseline used in need determination.7

 PG&E announced the issuance of the MTR RFO - Phase 3 by email to approximately 2,500 potential participants with information on the location of the solicitation documents, participant webinar information, and important action items.
 On February 15, 2023, PG&E conducted a participants' conference via webinar to explain the MTR RFO - Phase 3 solicitation protocol, form agreements, and the offer submittal process.
-PG&E requested that offers be submitted by March 16, 2023, and notified participants via email on May 10, 2023, regarding whether PG&E had selected their offers for the shortlist.
+PG&E requested that offers be submitted by March 16, 2023, and notified participants via email on May 10, 2023 whether PG&E had selected their offers for the shortlist.
 PG&E states that due to changing market conditions, PG&E notified market participants that it had reopened the RFO on August 1, 2023, and accepted offers through December 15, 2023.
-PG&E states that it again re-opened the RFO on July 31, 2024, to accept standalone energy storage offers that had an online date of June 1, 2026, or earlier.
-PG&E accepted eligible offers between July 31 and August 22, 2024.
-Shortlisted participants from either re-opening were notified on a rolling basis.9
+Additional shortlisted participants were notified on a rolling basis.8